wavebeem/wavebeem.com/src/blog/the-web-is-an-app-platform.md

 - Generally a fast feedback loop

-- Comparatively simple to make an application that works on every operating system
+- Comparatively simple to make an app that works on every operating system

-- App distribution is based on domain ownership (relatively cheap & easy), not a single entity gatekeeping applications (i.e. App Store on iOS, Google Play on Android)
+- App distribution is based on domain ownership (relatively cheap & easy), not a single gatekeeping entity (i.e. App Store on iOS, Google Play on Android)

+- Impressive commitment to backwards compatibility: The [first website](http://info.cern.ch/hypertext/WWW/TheProject.html) from 1991 still works in modern browsers

 ## Nostalgia for Flash and Java